karelia/MockServer/README.md

 You provide the server with an optional port to run on, and a list of responses.

-The responses consist of an array of arrays, in this format:
+The responses consist of an array of arrays.
+Each of the inner arrays is in this format:

-    pattern, command, command...
+    @[pattern, command, command...]

 The pattern is a regular expression which is matched against input received by the server.
 The commands are NSString, NSData, or NSNumber objects, which are processed when